 There’s less legal red tape.
 Because you’re automatically a sole proprietorship when you do business on your own, you won’t need to file any complicated paperwork or follow any legal guidelines.

 Taxes are easier.
-Since they’re operating as an unincorporated business, sole proprietors will only file a personal tax return.
+Since they’re operating as an unincorporated business, sole proprietors will file only a personal tax return.
 This means you don’t have to worry about filing multiple tax documents, or filing out complex or complicated forms.
 This may be the same for a single-member LLC, but if there are multiple owners, you’ll need to look into things like a partnership tax return.

 Disadvantages of sole proprietorship